 Talent placing the scaffold in the center of the well.
 TEXT: One scaffold/well.

 Label the plate with details of the cell line, seeding density, and time points [1].
-Work with the cells of one seeding density at a time and keep the remaining plates at 37 degrees Celsius in the incubator until ready for use [2].
+Work with the cells of one seeding density at a time and keep the remaining cells at 37 degrees Celsius in the incubator until ready for use [2].

 Talent writing the details on the plate.

-Talent placing the plates in the incubator.
+Talent placing the cells in the incubator.

 For the cell attachment in the scaffold, use a P-20 pipette with sterile tips to thoroughly mix the cell suspension [1] and add 20 microliters of the relevant cell suspension in the center of each scaffold, ensuring that the cell suspension remains on top of the scaffold and not on the sidewall or base of the well [2].